INSRapperswil/segment-routing-ch-content/segment-routing/content/english/ins/about-us/_index.md

 - Security

 <br />
-We from the competence center **Cloud Networking** are intrigued by the possibilities that Segment Routing offers and focus our efforts on the further development of Segement Routing Applications.
+We from the competence center **Cloud Networking** are intrigued by the possibilities that Segment Routing offers and focus our efforts on the further development of Segment Routing Applications.